any-docs/css/content/reference/properties/font-family/index.md

 ### Values

 - `<family-name>`
   - The name of a font family.
-This must be either a single {{cssxref("string")}} value or a space-separated sequence of {{cssxref("custom-ident")}} values.
+This must be either a single `string` value or a space-separated sequence of `custom-ident` values.
 String values must be quoted but may contain any Unicode character.
 Custom identifiers are not quoted, but certain characters must be escaped.

     It is good practice to quote font family names that contain white space, digits, or punctuation characters other than hyphens.